GRAMA Policy and Procedures - Administrative Policy and Procedures

 1. Purpose

-1. The Davis Technical College (College) complies with the provisions of federal and state law relating to the retention and disclosure of records as defined in the Utah Government Records and Access Management Act (GRAMA).
-This policy identifies the individuals responsible for administering the College records program and provides guidance for determining the appropriate release of records.
+1. The Davis Technical College (College) complies with the provisions of federal and state law relating to the retention and disclosure of records as defined in the Utah Government Records and Access Management Act.
+This policy identifiesthe individuals responsible for administering the College records program and provides guidance for determining the appropriate release of records.

 2. References